Worksheet: Describing Health

 - AAs GDP per capita increases, life expectancy increases before plateauing.

-- BAs GDP per capita increases, life expectancy decreases before plateauing.
+- BA GDP per capita increases, life expectancy does not change.

-- CA GDP per capita increases, life expectancy does not change.
+- CAs GDP per capita increases, life expectancy decreases before plateauing.

 Which of the following statements about the information in the graph is correct?